edgedb/edgedb/docs/reference/protocol/index.rst

 Message Format
 ==============

-All messages in the EdgeDB wire protocol have the following format:
+All messages in the Gel wire protocol have the following format:

 .. code-block:: c